jackcrosbie/hackathon-feb/README.md

 ​
 ### Color Scheme:
 << detail your color palette here >>
+We chose an orange and white colour palette.
+These colours are often used in similar pages, and would work well with our layout ideas.
 ​
 ### Typography:
 << what font pairings did your team consider and pick?
 And why? >>
+We chose Helvetica due to it being the one used on the WorldNGO website.
+To make the two websites feel connected, we too chose to use it.
 ​
 ### Imagery:
 << Detail imagery used to compliment your build & theme >>
+We have a hero image, and logos for the different organisations.
+The logos are used in the list of featured organisations.
+It helps people to recognize the different NGOs.
 ​
 << ensure source attribution is maintained, and that you have used copyright-free material >>
 ​